St Francis Surgery: Pilgrims Close, Chandlers Ford, Eastleigh, SO53 4ST

 Provided by Southern Health, you can self refer into this direct access service, without the need to speak to a GP first.

-Visit Lets Talk About It for information on how to confidentially access testing and treatment of the full range of sexually transmitted diseases including chlamydia, HIV, herpes, gonorrhoea and genital warts as well as access to additional contraception services.
+Visit Lets Talk About It for information on how to confidentially access testing and treatment of the full range of sexually transmitted diseases including chlamydia, HIV, herpes, gonorrhoea and genital warts, you can also phone them on 0300 3002016 for advice.

 If you discover that you have a pregnancy that you feel you are unable to continue with, you can contact the British Pregnancy Advisery service (BPAS) who will support you to make a decision that is right for you.